-Starting from wpDataTables version 1.7, an Excel-like spreadsheet editing interface is available both for back-end and front-end editing and for displaying tables to your site users.
-As Excel, LibreOffice, Google Spreadsheet is a very familiar interface to most of the users, this is a very handy feature – especially for statistical, financial data, for cases when you or your users need to type in a lot of strings or numbers; you can navigate with arrows and do not need to scroll or click to fill in every cell, also it is very useful when you need to copy&paste data (e.g. from and to Excel, Google Spreadsheets, LibreOffice, OpenOffice, or other spreadsheet software).
-Excel-like editor supports all the wpDataTables editor input types.
+An Excel-like spreadsheet editing interface is available both for back-end and front-end editing, and for displaying tables to your site users: popular packages like – Excel, LibreOffice, Google Spreadsheet, Numbers, provide familiar interfaces to most users, a handy feature for statistical and financial data, or for cases when you or your users need to type in a multiplicity of strings or numbers.
+You can navigate with arrows, and you do not need to scroll or click to fill in every cell.
+In addition, it is useful when you need to copy&paste data (e.g., from and to Excel, Google Spreadsheets, LibreOffice, OpenOffice, or other spreadsheet software).
+The Excel-like editor supports all wpDataTables editor input types.

-Any editable table (both created with the Table Constructor, or manually configured) can be edited via Excel-like editor.
+Any editable table can be edited via Excel-like editor.

-You can start typing in the values, navigating with arrows and Enter button, as if you were editing the table in Excel, or Google spreadsheets:
+You can start typing in the values and navigating with arrows and Enter button, as if you were editing the table in Excel, or in a Google spreadsheet.

-If you need to have same or similar values in many rows, you can save some time by selecting the block you’d need to repeat, and just drag using the small blue square in the bottom right to expand/clone it to the amount of rows that you want:
+If you need the same or similar values in many rows, you can save time by selecting the block you’d need to repeat, and simply drag the small blue square in the bottom right to expand/clone it to the number of rows that you select.

-You can copy&paste blocks from Excel-like tables to almost any spreadsheet software, and vice versa (but please watch that source table would have the same column structure).
+You can copy&paste blocks from Excel-like tables to almost any spreadsheet software, and vice versa (but please ensure that your source table has the same column structure).

-The Excel-like table editor has built-in validation that works accordingly to the selected column type and editor input type.
-E.g. if you try to enter a string in a Float or Date column, it won’t let you:
+The Excel-like table editor has a built-in validation process that functions in accordance with the selected column type and editor input type.
+For example, if you try to enter a string in a Float or Date column, it won’t allow it.

-At any moment you can switch between the standard wpDataTables back-end editor and Excel-like editor – the data will remain the same:
+You can switch between the standard wpDataTables back-end editor and Excel-like editor at any time – the data will remain the same.

-Excel-like editor supports searching and sorting.
-However not all of wpDataTables features are for the moment supported by the Excel editor interface, please click here to see the full list of limitations (we are working on removing those limitations for future versions).
+The Excel-like editor supports searching and sorting.
+However, not all wpDataTables features are currently supported by the Excel editor interface.
+Please click here to see the complete list of limitations (we intend to remove those limitations in future versions).